-'Long COVID' is the term often used when someone experiences COVID-19 symptoms for at least four weeks after the initial infection.
-Long COVID may also be referred to by other names, such as post-COVID conditions, PASC (post-acute sequelae of COVID-19) or long-haul COVID.
+'Long COVID' is the term often used to describe COVID-19 symptoms that remain for at least four weeks after the initial infection.
+Long COVID may also be referred to by other names such as post-COVID conditions, PASC (post-acute sequelae of COVID-19), or long-haul COVID.

-Some people who had severe illness with COVID-19 experience many different symptoms over a longer time, with some issues lasting weeks or months.
-COVID-19 may affect many organs including the lungs, heart, brain, liver, kidney and digestive tract.
-Autoimmune conditions can also occur because of COVID-19.
-These can happen when your immune system attacks healthy cells in your body by mistake and causes inflammation (swelling) or tissue damage in the affected parts of the body.
+Some people with sever cases of COVID-19 experience many different symptoms over a longer time, with some issues lasting weeks or months.
+COVID-19 may affect many organs including the lungs, heart, brain, liver, kidney, and digestive tract.
+Autoimmune conditions can also develop following COVID-19.
+This happens when the immune system attacks healthy cells in the body by mistake and causes inflammation (swelling) or tissue damage in the affected parts of the body.

-Symptoms of long COVID may continue after the initial infection or may appear after the initial illness has passed, and may be difficult to explain.
-There is no one diagnostic test for long COVID, and the results of routine tests such as x-rays and electrocardiograms may appear normal.
-For now, the diagnosis is based on reported symptoms.
-If symptoms have been worse since your illness, or you are experiencing them for the first time, then the cause of these symptoms may be Long COVID.
+Symptoms of Long COVID may continue after the initial infection or may first appear after the initial illness has passed, which makes these symptoms difficult to explain.
+There is no single diagnostic test for Long COVID, and the results of routine tests such as x-rays and electrocardiograms may appear normal.
+Currently, a diagnosis is based on reported symptoms.
+If symptoms have worsened or are appearing for the first time following the initial illness, then the cause of these symptoms may be Long COVID.

-Who Is At Risk Of Developing Long Covid?
+Who Is at Risk of Developing Long COVID?